chilts/zid/README.md

 # zid #

-An 'id' generator, named only because it was the only package left which was '?id'.
+Generate random strings made up of [A-Za-z0-9] that are also URL compatible.
+Only good package name of '?id' left.

-Contains uppercase, lowercase letetrs and the numbers 0-9 only.
+You choose the length.
 No underscore, no dash, no slash or backslash, indeed no other chars.

 ## Synopsis ##